bureson/nn-compass/scenes/intro.md

 # Config
- - Title: Introduction to Competency Compass Dilemmas
+ - Title: Welcome to Competency Compass part I: Leadership Dilemmas
  - Next: dilemma1
  - Image: https://flemmingfog.github.io/spike/donut.jpg

 # Description
-In the following you will face a series of difficult situations.
-For each situation you must decide what to do based on a list of 3-4 different options.
+In the following you will meet a series of leadership dilemmas.
+For each dilemma you must choose between 3-4 options.

-And your choices have consequences: As in real life, your task is to maximixe *Engagement* and *Output* in your team, whilst not overspending on *Resources*.
-You will get instant feedback on every choice.
+In case a dilemma is not directly referable to your team or department, we encourage you to compare it to a similar situation and base the answer on your reflections.

-DAILY DILEMMAS is a collection of realistic dilemmas, created by Associate Managers in Novo Nordisk.
-Both the dilemmas as well as the evaluation of the different responses represents the best advice possible, based on Novo Nordisk values and behavioural guidelines.
+You will get feedback on your choices when you have completed all dilemmas.

-But: As every situation and every person is different the recommandations are not as simple as they seem.
-You will alsways nede to engage a good bit of common sence when you make the real everyday choices.
+Note that your results will be saved if you are not able to complete the dilemmas in one session.

-Enjoy.
+Click ‘Next’ to proceed.